ciscocsirt/malspider/README.md

 **Note**: _The quick_install script uses scripts found under the **install/** directory.
 If any of the above steps fail you can attempt to complete them manually using those scripts._

+**Note**: _If you need a permanent or production installation of Malspider, please consider using Apache as your webserver.
+Production instlalation instructions will be released soon._

 ### (Quick) Start
 -------------